google/zetasql/docs/mathematical_functions.md

 **Description**

-Returns the value of X raised to the power of Y. If the result underflows and is not representable, then the function returns a  value of zero.
+Returns the value of X raised to the power of Y. If the result underflows and isn't representable, then the function returns a  value of zero.

 <table>
   <thead>